2.3 Measuring Significance

 filed annual and interim financial statements.

-of Company B, a nonregistrant whose fiscal year-end
+the acquisition of Company B, a nonregistrant whose

-is December 31.
-To measure the significance of the
+fiscal year-end is December 31.
+To measure the

-acquisition of B, A used the revised financial
+significance of the acquisition of B, A used the

 2.3.1.6 Measuring Significance When a Registrant Presents Predecessor and Successor Results

-company or presents financial statements that include predecessor and
+to a predecessor company or present financial statements that include

-successor results.
-Examples include (1) the adoption of fresh-start
+predecessor and successor results.
+Such circumstances may include (1) the

-accounting after emergence from bankruptcy, (2) the use of push-down
+adoption of fresh-start accounting after emergence from bankruptcy, (2) an

 denominator in the calculation, it should use the audited results of